dfinity/gix-components/src/routes/start.md

 ## Usage

+Following chapters guide you to use the library.

 ### Styling

 The styles provided by the kit are not pre-compiled - i.e. is not provided as `CSS` files but as `SCSS`.
 Make sure that a SASS preprocessing is installed in your project.